-MICMoR is a Research School on Mechanisms and Interactions of Climate Change in Mountain Regions.
-It is based at IMK-IFU in Garmisch-Partenkirchen and funded by the Helmholtz Association.
-MICMoR offers a structured graduate programme for PhD students from the field of Climate Change research, i.e. coming from disciplines such as physics, meteorology, chemistry, biology, geography, environmental or related sciences.
-The Research School is a joint project of KIT with its partner institutions Technische Universität München, Ludwig-Maximilians-Universität München, Universities of Augsburg, Bayreuth and Würzburg, DLR Oberpfaffenhofen and Helmholtz Zentrum München, with more than 50 scientists involved.
+MICMoR is a Helmholtz-funded Research School on Mechanisms and Interactions of Climate Change in Mountain Regions, for doctoral researchers from the field of climate change research.
+It is based at IMK-IFU in Garmisch-Partenkirchen with partner institutions being Technische Universität München, Ludwig-Maximilians-Universität München, Universities of Augsburg, Bayreuth and Würzburg, DLR Oberpfaffenhofen and Helmholtz Zentrum München.

 MICMoR’s research is directed to the consequences of climate change for biosphere, atmosphere and pedo-/hydrosphere processes.
-The Graduate Programme offers scientific training to its PhD students through Summer Schools and Technical Short Courses.
-It also provides training in professional competencies, e.g. working in interdisciplinary and multicultural teams, presentation and communication skills.
-It offers various opportunities of international exchange and collaboration through meetings, participation at international conferences and research visits at international research institutions.
+It offers scientific training through Summer Schools and Technical Short Courses and also provides training in professional skills, e.g. working in interdisciplinary and multicultural teams, presentation and communication skills.
+It offers various opportunities of international exchange and collaboration through meetings, participation in international conferences and research visits at international research institutions.
 A structured cross-disciplinary mentoring through a Thesis Advisory Committee provides a reliable and supportive mentoring process.

-Thus, MICMoR’s vision is to train a new generation of outstanding young scientists to navigate successfully in collaborative Climate Change research fostering comprehensive multidisciplinary approaches and improving the knowledge of Climate Change interactions in mountain regions.
+Overall, MICMoR’s vision is to train a new generation of outstanding young scientists to navigate successfully in collaborative climate change research fostering comprehensive multidisciplinary approaches and improving the knowledge of climate change interactions in mountain regions.